 DSC00238 B.JPG

-Now here we are where the gear is just contacting the camshaft gear...
-You want the slot pointing like this toward the #2 cylinder so it's in the correct position when both gears are fully engaged...
+Now here we are where the two gears just start contacting each other...
+You want the slot pointing like this toward the #2 cylinder when the gears begin to mesh so it's in the correct position when both gears are fully engaged...

 DSC00246 B.JPG